-1. Best employee engagement strategies always foster a strong company culture
+1. Among the best employee engagement examples: foster a strong company culture

 2. Enabling employees with the tools they need to do their job

-Our second employee engagement idea should be a basic.
 In our increasingly digital and technological world, businesses need to find a way to keep up.
-It’s really as simple as making sure that you have the right tools in place for people to do their best work.
-This might mean investing in more expensive, newer technologies to keep employees interested, engaged, and performing their best.
+Make sure that you have the right tools in place for people to do their best work.
+This might mean investing in a bit more expensive and newer technologies to keep employees interested, engaged, and performing their best.

-With frequent feedback, you’ll be able to keep the health of your organization in check.
-Support your (bi)annual survey with more focused pulse surveys.
-Make feedback a continuous process that reveals insights into what’s really going on – but be sure to find the balance; no one wants to cause sudden death by survey.
+With frequent feedback, you’ll be able to keep track of your organization's heartbit.
+For example, you could choose a (bi)annual survey with more focused pulse surveys.
+Otherwise, create a continuous employee listening lanscape to reveal insights into what’s really going on.

-The recent Nike case shows us how important it is to regularly conduct employee engagement surveys – you might not love what comes to the surface, but only then can you tackle what really matters to your employees.
+A Nike case showed us how important it is to regularly conduct employee engagement surveys – you might not love what comes to the surface, but only then can you tackle what really matters to your employees.
 An important factor for this third employee engagement idea is to not only ask your employees to give you feedback; give them feedback too.

 5. Creating rewarding career paths

-One question I hear frequently is how to develop talent and keep employees from leaving.
-Investing in employees only to see them walk out the door is an issue for most multinationals.
-Number five in our employee engagement ideas is to retain talent, for this you have to offer them the necessary tools to succeed and grow, both personally and professionally.
+To retain talent, for this you have to offer them the necessary tools to succeed and grow, both personally and professionally.
 It's important to look at how your employees can adapt to new positions in your organization and acquire new skills accordingly.
-Invest in those who are agile enought to learn new skills and advance your business.
-That sounds like a win-win situation, doesn’t it?

-Keep in mind though, that employees will inevitably exit your organization and this is also an opportunity for continued shared success: investing in employee engagement will ultimately mean your ex-employees become your biggest brand ambassadors.
+Keep in mind though, that employees will inevitably exit your organization and this is also an opportunity for continued shared success: by running an exit survey you can learn what you could have done better as an employer.

 6. Seeing more than just your employees

-Here’s an interesting thought.
-If you want a great culture and true employee engagement, provide benefits that positively impact not only your employees but also their loved ones.
-That’s what Ryan Westwood has found studying healthy company cultures.
-While they might be your employee, they are also a parent, spouse, sibling, child, caregiver, neighbor… See your employees as real people and you may just unlock the door to increasing employee engagement, this is the secret of our sixth employee engagement idea.
+While they might be your employee, they are also a parent, spouse, sibling, child, caregiver or neighbor.
+See your employees as real people and you may just unlock the door to increasing employee engagement.

 7. Focusing on the employee experience